dmikushin/remserial/README.md

                         to the corresponding slave pseudo-tty so that another application has a static device name to use.
--m max-connections	Maximum number of simultaneous client connections to allow device			Character oriented device node such as /dev/ttyS0.
+-m max-connections	Maximum number of simultaneous client connections to allow -u username     The username that is used as owner for the symlink -g groupname     The groupname that is used as owner for the symlink device			Character oriented device node such as /dev/ttyS0.